Rhenium–osmium dating: Pt–Re–Os systematics

-The radioactive decay of 190Pt to 186Os has a half-life of 6.5(3)×1011 years (which is longer than the age of the universe, so it is essentially stable).
+The radioactive decay of 190Pt to 186Os has a half-life of 4.83(3)×1011 years (which is longer than the age of the universe, so it is essentially stable).
 However, in-situ 187Os / 188Os and 186Os / 188Os of modern plume related magmas show simultaneous enrichment which implies a source that is supra-chondritic in Pt/Os and Re/Os.
 Since both parental isotopes have extremely long half-lives, the Os-isotope rich reservoir must be very old to allow enough time for the daughter isotopes to form.
-These observations are interpreted to support the theory Archean subducted crust contributed Os-isotope rich melts back into the mantle.
+These observations are interpreted to support the theory that the Archean subducted crust contributed Os-isotope rich melts back into the mantle.